mkuehne-git/climate-helix/README.md

 * [Vite](https://github.com/vitejs/vite) - Next Generation Frontend Tooling
 * WebGL [three.js](https://threejs.org/)
 * Settings with [lil-gui](https://github.com/georgealways/lil-gui)
+* [vite-plugin-pwa](https://vite-pwa-org.netlify.app/) - PWA Vite Plugin, used to transform the application into PWA, see `vite.config.ts`.
+* [FavIcon Generator](https://realfavicongenerator.net/) - I used this to generate the `favicons` and the related section in `index.html`.
+PWA icons were generated with `PWABuilder Studio` inside VS Code.
 # License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/mkuehne-git/climate-helix/blob/main/LICENSE) file for details